Tanya Tucker: 2000–present: Music career today

 In June 2017, Tucker was featured in Rolling Stone as one of the 100 Greatest Country Artists of All Time.

 After the death of former flame Glen Campbell on August 8, 2017, Tucker released her first single since 2009, "Forever Loving You", a song co-penned by Tennessee State Senator Rusty Crowe.
 The song's release the following day, on the eve of Campbell's funeral, drew ire and criticism being exploitative.
 Tucker claimed that a portion of the proceeds will benefit the Alzheimer's Foundation of America, but the foundation stated it was not involved in the promotion and has not received any funds.

 Tucker released While I'm Livin', her first collection of original material since 2002's Tanya, in 2019 via Fantasy Records.
 It was produced by Shooter Jennings and Brandi Carlile, with Carlile brought onto the project after initially being approached for songs by Jennings but after having professed such an admiration of Tucker and her work, Jennings felt it necessary for her to co-produce the record alongside him.
 Tucker performed "Bring My Flowers Now" at Loretta Lynn's all-star 87th birthday concert at Nashville's Bridgestone Arena with Carlile playing piano.
 The album's first single, "Hard Luck", was released on June 28, along with its accompanying music video.

 On January 26, 2020, Tanya Tucker won her first two Grammy Awards for "Bring My Flowers Now" and "While I'm Livin'".
 Tucker released a live album, Live from the Troubadour on October 16, 2020.
 In a 2021 interview with Rolling Stone, Tucker revealed that she was working on a follow-up to While I'm Livin with Carlile and Jennings.
+Tucker collaborated with RuPaul for "This is Our Country" in September 2021.

-During her 2022 set at Stagecoach Festival, Tucker revealed that her new album had been completed.
+During her 2022 set at Stagecoach Festival, Tucker revealed completing a new album.
+Tanya announced her studio album Sweet Western Sound on April 5, 2023, releasing the first single, "Kindness".
+Sweet Western Sound was produced by Tucker along with Brandi Carlile and Shooter Jennings, and released June 2, 2023, on Fantasy Records.